 Unlike telephony, VoIP is a much better financial choice with most cloud phones available without a lengthy contract.
-Your business can also acquire phones with fixed minutes so your business isn’t in danger to overrun and pay out-of-contract expenses.
+Your business can also acquire phones with fixed minutes so your business isn’t in danger to overrun and paying out-of-contract expenses.

 Allow all your communications to be made from one device, omnichannel features to IM, call, conference with ease.
-This can also be beneficial for businesses who have international offices.
+This can also be beneficial for businesses that have international offices.
 You can have a head office anywhere.

 How to prepare

 Now, you understand where the direction of UK telecoms is heading, your business will need to prepare.
 Switching to the cloud is relatively simple but there are a few precautions your small business would need to take before acquiring a cloud phone system.